qu3vipon/drf-service-layer/README.md

        def get(self, request, *args, **kwargs):  # new
            # ...
-           self.service.any_business_function()
+           self.service.any_business_method()
            # ...
            return Response(...)
    ```

 ### Description

-When a view is initialized by DRF's `initial()` method, `dto` property you have implemented is used as an argument when
+When a view is initialized by DRF's `initial()` method, `dto property` is used as an argument when instantiating
-instantiating the service layer.
-DTO is already injected into the service layer as an instance variable(`self.dto`), so
+the service layer.
+DTO is already injected into the service layer as an instance variable(`self.dto`), so you don't
-you don't need to care about parameters when implementing business logic and using them.
-After all, you can call any
+need to care about parameters when implementing business logic and using them.
+You can get editor support from type
+hinting(`self.dto: OrderDTO`) when you deal with `self.dto`.
+After all, you can call any method from the service layer
-method from the service layer using `self.service` in your views.
+using `self.service` in your views.

 <br>